 With a battery, the home may reduce grid imports by an extra 1,200–1,800 kWh per year compared to solar alone.

-If the capped unit rate is around 28p per kWh, this could save approximately:
+At the confirmed July 2026 capped unit rate of around 26.11p per kWh, this could save approximately:

 Ignoring export benefits and tariff optimisation, the simple payback on the battery portion is around 10–15 years.
-With smart tariffs and careful use, many homeowners see faster payback.
+With smart tariffs and careful use, many homeowners see faster payback — and a higher cap shortens it further.

 Scenario 2: No solar, battery only on a smart tariff